torvista/Zen_Cart-Structured_Data/README.md

 Schema markup is added in three blocks: organisation, breadcrumbs and product (including reviews).

 This plugin was originally based on the Super Data code with reviews and breadcrumbs added from Zen 4All Github but my modifications got out of hand and I redid it completely.
-I made considerable changes for some bugs, multilanguage site with multibyte characters and removed added fields as demanded by the various validators.
+I made considerable changes for some bugs, multilanguage site with multibyte characters and removed/added fields as demanded by the various validators.

 Plugin Forum Thread:
 https://www.zen-cart.com/showthread.php?221868-Structured-Data-Markup-for-Schema-Facebook-Open-Graph-Twitter